 - How are operating systems and connectivity technologies being integrated into slate and detachable tablets, and what are the implications for content and service providers?

-ASURION, LLC, ASUSTeK Computer Inc., AT&T Inc., Acer Inc., Advanced Micro Devices, Inc., Alcatel-Lucent, Allwinner Technology Co., Ltd., Amazon.com, Inc., Apple Inc., Archos SA, Barnes & Noble, Inc., Dell Inc., E FUN, Fujitsu Limited, Google Inc., HP Inc., HTC Corporation, Huawei Technologies Co., Ltd., Intel Corporation, LG Corp., Lenovo Group Limited, Microsoft Corporation, NVIDIA Corporation, Nokia Corporation, Panasonic Corporation, QUALCOMM Inc., RCA Corporation, SQUARETRADE, INC., Samsung, Sony Corporation, Sprint Corporation, Synaptics Inc., T-Mobile International AG, Toshiba Corporation, Twitter, Inc., Verizon Communications, Inc., Walt Disney World Co.
+ASUSTeK Computer Inc., AT&T Inc., Acer Inc., Advanced Micro Devices, Inc., Alcatel-Lucent S.A., Amazon.com Inc., Apple Inc., Archos SA, Asurion, LLC, Barnes & Noble, Inc., Beijing Yi An Rui Long Technology Co., Ltd., Dell Inc., EFUN TECHNOLOGY CO., LTD, Efun Company Limited, Fujitsu Limited, Google LLC, HP Inc., HTC Corporation, Huawei Technologies Co., Ltd., Intel Corporation, Kuno Inc., LG Corp., Lenovo Group Limited, MetroPCS Communcations, Inc., Microsoft Corporation, NVIDIA Corporation, Nokia Corporation, Panasonic Corporation, Qualcomm Inc., RCA Corporation, Samsung, Sony Corporation, SquareTrade Inc., Synaptics Inc., T-Mobile International AG, Toshiba Corporation, Twitter, Inc., Verizon Communications, Inc., Walt Disney World Co., XiAn Allwinner Technology Co., Ltd.